blankly-finance/blankly/blankly/PENDING.md

 - Backtest result class
 - Add the functions from the live_var export off
 - Teardown function in the price event signatures (there should be a few)
+- Add docs for the signal
+- Add docs for email class & blankly.reporter.email